Guar2819/Guar2819/README.md

 - 💞️ I’m looking to collaborate on ...
 Working with peers
 - 📫 How to reach me ... jguar312@evit.edu
 - 😄 Pronouns: ...
 He/Him/His
 - ⚡ Fun fact: ...
-I like to play outside
+I like to meet new people that like to learn Software and App Design

 <!---
 Guar2819/Guar2819 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.